 Dealing with Memcached Challenges

 Are you dealing with memcached problems like cold cache, heavy contention of RDBMS resources and lack of scale-out flexibility?
-Couchbase Server, a NoSQL database, can be used as a drop-in replacement for your memcached tier to address these challenges.Read Whitepaper
+Couchbase Server, a NoSQL database, can be used as an alternative drop-in replacement for your memcached tier to address these challenges.Read WhitePaper

 Difference between memcache vs. memcached

 The short answer is: nothing.
 The longer answer is that, because memcache is executed in the background on Linux systems (and is thus considered a “daemon”), the program file used to start the software is named memcached to follow daemon naming conventions.
 So, technically, memcache refers to the software and memcached refers to the name of the program file.
 But most people simply use memcached to refer to both at this point.